Spirit Of Krakow

 - Travel Type: Air

-One of a handful of major Central European cities to have survived the centuries unscathed, Krakow, former Archbishopric of Pope John-Paul II, and a colourful university seat humming with modern life and post-Communist enthusiasm, is one of Europe's must-see 'new' destinations.
-Our escorted break lifts the veil on this great visual masterpiece whose UNESCO-listed architectural treasures rival any found across the continent, and also pays a respectful visit to the preserved remains of infamous Aushwitz-Birkenau.
+Uncover the history, culture and elegant architecture of Poland’s former royal capital, and pay a moving visit to Auschwitz.
+Discover one of only a handful of major Central European cities to have survived the centuries unscathed.
+Kraków, the former Archbishopric of Pope John-Paul II, is and a colourful university seat buzzing with life and post-Communist enthusiasm that is becoming one of Europe’s must-see destinations.
+Our escorted break lifts the veil on this great visual masterpiece, whose UNESCO-listed treasures rival any found across the continent, and also pays a respectful visit to the preserved remains of infamous Auschwitz-Birkenau.

-Discover the great medieval square of Rynek Glowny
+Discover the great medieval square of Rynek Główny

-Wander the market stalls and galleries of the Sukkennice Cloth Hall
+Wander the market stalls and galleries of the vast Sukiennice Cloth Hall

 Don’t miss the stunning Mariacki church